-LEAGUE RESPONSIBILITIES FOR THE MEASUREMENT PROCESS I.
+LEAGUE RESPONSIBILITIES FOR THE MEASUREMENT PROCESS

-- It is the leagues responsibility to coordinate dates and personnel for skin-fold assessment.
+- It is the leagues responsibility to coordinate dates and personnel for skin-fold A. assessment.

 - B. The league executive director or appointee will designate the site director.

-- The league will provide the materials to conduct the urine specific gravity test.
-C.
+- C. The league will provide the materials to conduct the urine specific gravity test.

-- Refractometer (1)
+- Refractometer

-- (2) Collection cups
+- Collection cups (2)

-- Plastic stir straws (3)
+- (3) Plastic stir straws

 - Distilled water (4)

 - Latex gloves (5)

 - (6) Gauze

 - D. The league will provide the materials to conduct the skin-fold assessment.

-- Lange or Harpenden Skin-fold Calipers
+- Lange or Harpenden Skin-fold Calipers (1)

-- E. The league must have available at the time of the measurement:
+- The league must have available at the time of the measurement: E.

-- A certified scale (certified after the start of school in the fall and before (1) October 31)
+- A certified scale (certified after the start of school in the fall and before October 31)

-- (2) Skin-fold data forms
+- Skin-fold data forms (2)

-- Two league referees or designated personnel (coach, teacher, etc.) who (3) will:
+- (3) Two league referees or designated personnel (coach, teacher, etc.) who will:

 - (a) Assist with obtaining the weight of each wrestler.

 - Assist with the recording of data. (b)